zero-functional/zero-functional/README.md

 ### foreach

 Can only be used with functions that have side effects.
-When last command in the chain the result is void.
+When used ad last command in the chain the result is void.
-As in-between element, the code is simply executed on each element.
+As in-between element the code is simply executed on each element.

 #### changing in-place
-The iterator content may be changed in foreach resulting in changing the original collection.
+The iterator content may be changed in `foreach` resulting in changing the original collection.
-However there are a few restrictions (see test.nim):
+However there are a few restrictions (see test.nim](test.nim#L455)):
 + the `[]=` operator has to be available for the underlying collection type (exception: the std LinkedList types)
-+ functions, that alter the collection elements may not be used in the chain before (e.g. `map` is not allowed, but `filter` is).
++ functions that alter the collection elements may not be used in the chain before (e.g. `map` is not allowed, but `filter` is).

 ```nim
 @[1,2,3] -->